Chapter 13 Bankruptcy

 A Chapter 13 Bankruptcy is powerful help.
 With it, you can stop foreclosure, repossession, lawsuits, and creditor harassment, all while keeping property you now own.
 Questions that are not answered below may be answered by clicking on the Frequently Asked Questions link.
 If you qualify, you can eliminate debts and/or repay them under the protection of the Bankruptcy Court over 3 or five years.

-At Watson Law Firm, our staff generally follow the process listed below, which allows multiple team members to work together to assist in the preparation and review of your case.
+At Griffin Law Firm, our staff generally follow the process listed below, which allows multiple team members to work together to assist in the preparation and review of your case.

 Our First Meeting (Review of Financial Position)